apizz/JSS_Extension_Attributes/Disable_Java_Updates/README.md

 For whatever reason, manually disabling Java updates via the System Preferences preference pane does not actually prevent update checks.

-While this is setup as an EA, you could use this as a script assigned to a policy and configure a separate EA to have computers fall in and out of the policy's scoped smart group.
+While I have this setup as a proactive EA, you could instead use this as a script and assign it to a policy.
+You could configure a separate EA to have computers fall in and out of the policy's scoped smart group to have the script only run on computers that actually need the Java updates disabled.

+Also writes to log file to keep a history.